 Your study permit means your primary purpose in Canada is studying.
 Most students can legally work a maximum of 20 hours/week during college terms.
-But, if your working hours cause your grades to be low, or you become a part-time student, you could no longer be eligible to work in Canada.
+But, if your working hours cause your grades to be low, or if you become a part-time student, you could lose your eligibility to work in Canada.